 🥗 Serving suggestions

-- In a Sandwich: Place meatballs in a toasted sub roll with marinara sauce and melted cheese for a delicious meatball sub.
+- In a sandwich: Load into a toasted sub roll with marinara sauce and melted mozzarella for a classic meatball sub.

-Refrigerate: Keep meatballs in an airtight container for up to 4 days, with or without sauce.
+Store in an airtight container for up to 4 days.
+Reheat at 350°F for 10 minutes or in a pan with sauce.

 More Meatball Recipes You May Love